RaulCotar/rayalloc/README.md

 ## Interface
 The interface has (will have rather) 2 parts: the main array interface and the "malloc" one.
 The later is separate (different header and lib) and is just a very thing wrapper (like 20 SLOC thin) around the array interface for the sake of having a `malloc` replacement.
-You can see the API so far: function/object | description
+Check the headers for the complete interface.
+Here you can see a non-exhautive list of functions and objects: function/object | description
 :--|:--
 `void *rayalloc(u64 cap, u64 elsize, bool raw)` | allocate a new array `void rayfree(void *ptr)` | deallocate an array
 `void *rayresize(void *ptr, u32 new_cap)` | not yet implemented
-`map_dbg_print(void)` | print debug information about the allocator `ierr raymap_*()` | `map`, `resize`, `unmap` the memory region used by allocator
+`map_dbg_print(void)` | print debug information about the allocator

 ## Cofiguration